mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2020/2020-02-20-Updating-Git-Project-Structure.md

 drwxr-xr-x   3 larrysmithjr  staff    96 Feb 20 21:31 vars
 ```

-As you can see, there is quite a lot more in the new structure compared to the
+As you can see, there is much more in the new structure than in the original.
-original.

-Now is where the fun really begins :)
+Now is where the fun begins :)

 Let's change into the `ansible-control-machine` directory:

 ```bash
 cd ansible-control-machine
 ```

 Now let's do a quick `git status`:

 ```bash
 git status